soilwise-he/SoilWise-documentation/tech/docs/technical_components/interlinker.md

 ### Technology

 This process can be automated in the platform using automated (Python) scripts running within the platform's data processing environment.
 A second approach is to use data processing functionalities and AI algorithms integrated into a database, e.g. the Neo4J Graph Database and Neo4J Graph Data Science [Similarity algorithms](https://neo4j.com/docs/graph-data-science/current/algorithms/similarity/){target=_blank}
 (Node Similarity, K-Nearest Neighbours, ...).
-This requires the data to exist inthe graph database as linked data, either importing from the SWR knowledge graphs or using such a graph database technology (e.g. Neo4J) as the SWR knowledge graph technology.
+This requires the data to exist in the graph database as linked data, either importing from the SWR knowledge graphs or using such a graph database technology (e.g. Neo4J) as the SWR knowledge graph technology.

 - two levels inspection (coarse = dataset level, fine = objects/attributes? level)
 - read existing data in terms of size, identical identifiers (data, metadata level)